LogoPixi’VN

 })

-Load assets in the background before a label starts
+Load assets in the background at label start

-To make the game smoother by trying to remove asset loading times from a step, instead of loading all assets before the label starts, it is possible to load the assets used in the last steps in the background.
+To make the game smoother by trying to remove asset loading times from one step to another, it is possible to start a "loading group" at the beginning of a label.
+This means that you may potentially not feel any loading, especially in the later steps of the label.

 import { newLabel, showImage, Assets } from "@drincs/pixi-vn";